Banff, Canada · Wednesday 16 June 2027

 Use the calculator above for your exact goal time.
 Want a prediction from your own training?
 Try the marathon time predictor.

 Banff Marathon, Half Marathon and 10K is a full marathon held in Banff, Canada.
-It is scheduled for Tuesday 16 June 2026.
-The course is run on trail surface with 124m of total elevation gain, reaching a maximum altitude of 1422m above sea level.
+It is scheduled for Wednesday 16 June 2027.
+The course is run on road surface with 124m of total climbing, with its high point near 1422m above sea level.
 For registration and full race details, visit the official Banff Marathon, Half Marathon and 10K website.

-With 124m of elevation gain, this is a moderately undulating course.
-The route ranges from 1384m to 1422m above sea level (38m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 124m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Banff Marathon, Half Marathon and 10K against other marathons to find the right race for your goals.